 - BBT tracking is a method of ovulation tracking.
 Your BBT is your body’s temperature at rest and can be altered by both internal and external changes.
 It should be taken immediately after waking up with a thermometer meant to take BBTs to achieve the most accurate temperatures.

 If you take your BBT regularly, you might notice a temperature dip by a few tenths of a degree on the day you implant (6-10 DPO).
 It only lasts for one day so your temperature reading will likely go back up the next day.
 The cause of this 24 hour dip is attributed to estrogen, which lowers body temperatures.
 Don’t get worried if you don’t observe this dip – it's very common to not have an implantation dip and still be pregnant.
 Only a small percentage of women actually experience the implantation dip.

-3. Other symptoms
+3. Other early pregnancy symptoms

 As you can see, your body gives you many different clues that implantation has occurred if you’re paying close attention.
-However, many implantation symptoms can also be found in a normal period without conception, in fact, many women do not observe any of the above implantation symptoms and still go on to receive a positive pregnancy only days later.
+However, many relevant symptoms can also be found in a normal period without conception, in fact, many women do not observe any of the above implantation signs and still go on to receive a positive pregnancy only days later.
 The best way to know you are pregnant is to wait 12-14 days after your ovulation date to take a pregnancy test.

 If you are 6-12 days past ovulation and wondering what your symptoms mean, consider heading over to “Ask An Expert” in the Premom app to have a medical expert take a look at your chart and symptoms you’re experiencing.